NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ![Homebridge Nodes](docs/Homebridge%20Nodes.png)

-Three different node types are created, the first node "hb event" listens for changes to an accessory (ie on/off) and sends a message into Node-Red containing the updated accessory status.
-The second node "hb status" allows you to poll an accessory for status.
-The third node "hb control" allows you to control a homebridge accessory.
+Four different node types are created, the first node "hb event" listens for changes to an accessory (ie on/off) and sends a message into Node-Red containing the updated accessory status.
+The second node "hb state" holds the state of an accessory and supports creating a state restore function.
+The third node "hb status" allows you to poll an accessory for status.
+The forth node "hb control" allows you to control a homebridge accessory.
 Each node is tied to an individual characteristic of an accessory (ie on/off or brightness).
 Using a dimmable light bulb as an example, you would configure two nodes for it.
 The first for On/Off and the second for brightness.

 ![Homebridge Nodes](docs/HAP%20Event%20Nodes.png)